remram44/decision-survey-platform/paper.md

 Inspection of previous efforts reveals that there is a variety of tools that support the AHP methodology either commercial or open source (OSS).

-For example, super decisions software [@Superdecisions] is a free educational software.
-It is the only free educational software that implements AHP and was developed by the team of the creator of the method, Thomas Saaty.
-Its development and maintenance is sponsored by Creative Decisions Foundation.
-Moreover, the expert choice [@Expertchoice] combine collaborative team tools and proven mathematical techniques based on decision making methods such as the AHP.
-The concluder [@Concluder] is a simple tool for complex decision making using the consistency-driven pairwise comparisons method (CDPC) which is primarily for multi-criteria decision making, such as the AHP.
-The AHP-software [@AHP-Software] is also used to solve the AHP in decision making and operation research.
-The spicelogic AHP Software [@AHP_Software-30] captures the AHP methodology
+For example, Super Decisions software [@Superdecisions] is a free educational software.
+It is the only free educational software that implements AHP and was developed by the method's creator, Tomas Saaty, and his team.
+Its development and maintenance is sponsored by the Creative Decisions Foundation.
+Moreover, Expert Choice [@Expertchoice] combines collaborative team tools and proven mathematical techniques based on decision-making methods such as the AHP.
+The Concluder [@Concluder] is a simple tool for complex decision making using the consistency-driven pairwise comparisons method (CDPC) which is primarily for multi-criteria decision making, such as the AHP.
+The AHP-Software [@AHP-Software] is also used to solve the AHP in decision making and operation research.
+The SpiceLogic AHP Software [@AHP_Software-30] captures the AHP methodology

-Furthermore, open source software have been also developed for the AHP.
+Furthermore, open source software has been also developed for the AHP.
 More specifically, the AHP-OS [@AHP-OS] is a free web based AHP tool for decision making processes.
 The AHP with R [@AHP-R] is an R package to model complex decision making problems using AHP.
-There are also other efforts that suppoty part or the whole AHP algorithm such as [@Paulgovan], [@Andrugo], [@Airiyu], [@Humberoroa], [@Pvlhx], [@Hogivano].
+There are also other efforts that support part or the whole AHP algorithm such as [@Paulgovan], [@Andrugo], [@Airiyu], [@Humberoroa], [@Pvlhx], [@Hogivano].

-Even though there are several software that support AHP there is no single solution that offers a web based platform which both administrator and user functionalities.
+Even though there are several software applications that support AHP there is no single solution that offers a web-based platform with both administrator and user functionalities.
 Most of the already developed AHP software integrate only the AHP algorithm.
 The NO-DOUBT tool supports the development of surveys, the management of users